iVS3D/iVS3D/README.md

 - [local colmap execution](doc/local_colmap_execution.md)
 - [remote colmap execution](doc/remote_colmap_execution.md)

-## Dependencies

-iVS3D and the baseline plugins use:
-- [OpenCV] 4.5.0
-- [Qt] Framework 5.12

-For CUDA support:
-- [NVIDIA CUDA Toolkit API] 10.1
-- [cuDNN] 8.0

-For windows we use [MSVC] 2015 compiler.
-On linux we use [GCC] compiler.

-The required dependencies can be imported using the _3rdParty.pri_ file.

 ## Ready to use builds for Windows and Linux

 We provide builds with and without CUDA for multiple platforms and distributions: